github/codeql/docs/codeql/codeql-cli/creating-and-working-with-codeql-packs.rst

    Note

-   By default ``codeql pack install`` will install dependencies from the GitHub.com Container registry.
+   By default ``codeql pack install`` will install dependencies from the Container registry on GitHub.com.
    You can install dependencies from a GitHub Enterprise Server Container registry by creating a ``qlconfig.yml`` file.
    For more information, see ":doc:`Publishing and using CodeQL packs <publishing-and-using-codeql-packs>`."